pytorch/pytorch/docs/source/notes/autograd.rst

 First, to be able to ensure correctness, we need to track the versions of the different Tensors to make sure that a :code:`Node` has access to the version it needs, not a modified one.
 Second, we need to build a graph that will perform the correct backward computation.

-From the Python api, the current version of a Tensor can be queried with :code:`._version` .
+From the Python API, the current version of a Tensor can be queried with :code:`._version` .
 The :code:`Function` wrapper takes care of managing this version by using the information provided by the :code:`.mark_dirty()` method available on the context.
 It also takes care of making sure that the Tensors given to the :code:`.backward()` function have not been modified in-place.